lishing/ISVOnboarding/README.md

 # ISV Onboarding - An Introduction

 </br>
-My passion is to work with ISVs.
+My passion is to work with high potential.
 Throughout my conversations in the past 1 year, I consolidated these resources from the valuable conversations with ISVs.
 This is a repository of public resources that most ISVs would use.
 I had divided it into 4 sections:
 </br>

 1. How you can get started with Microsoft Partner Network